CVEO/Unsupervised-OBIC-Pytorch/README.md

 ```

 ## Citation
-If you like to use our work, please consider citing us;
+If you like to use our work, please consider citing us:
 ```
 @article{chen2022superpixel,
   title={A Superpixel-guided Unsupervised Fast Semantic Segmentation Method of Remote Sensing Images},